Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-Considering the ties to be embedded simple arcs in $S^3$, we obtain the theory of {\it bonded links}.
-More precisely, a bonded link is a pair $(L, B)$, where $L$ is a link in $S^3$ and $B$ is a set of $k$ pairwise disjoint simple arcs, the `bonds', properly embedded in the complement $S^3\backslash L$ of the link, such that the boundaries of the bonds intersect the link transversely in $2k$ distinct points.
-The intersection points are not considered as rigid vertices.
-Bonds were introduced in \cite{GGLDSK} in the context of bonded knotoids for modeling open knotted protein chains.
-See further \cite{G}.
-Bonded link isotopy is defined as ambient isotopy between links, taking also into consideration the set of bonds in the links.
-In terms of diagrams we have planar isotopy and the Reidemeister moves together with local moves involving bonds, as illustrated in Figs.~\ref{bmoves} and~\ref{fmoves}, where bonds are depicted as orange line segments.
-Note that these moves are also valid in tied link isotopy.
-We also have forbidden moves in the theory, as for example the move depicted in the right-hand side of Fig.~\ref{tbmove}.
-Hence, tied knot theory can be realized as the quotient of the bonded knot theory, modulo the tied elementary move, Fig.~\ref{tbmove} and the tied cancellations/additions.
+Bonded link isotopy, either \textit{rigid vertex isotopy} or \textit{topological vertex isotopy} is defined as ambient isotopy between links, taking also into consideration the set of bonds in the links (cf. \cite{DLK} and references therein).
+In terms of diagrams we have planar isotopy and the Reidemeister moves together with local moves involving bonds, as illustrated in Figures~\ref{tightiso_top} and~\ref{tightiso_rigid}, where bonds are depicted as orange line segments.
+We also have forbidden moves in the theory, as for example the move depicted in the right-hand side of Figure~\ref{tbmove}.
+Hence, tied knot theory can be realized as the quotient of the topological vertex bonded knot theory, modulo the tied elementary move, Figure~\ref{tbmove} and the tie cancellations/additions.

-Let now $\tau$ be a tied (resp. bonded) motif in the thickened torus and $d$ a diagram of $\tau$ undergoing tied (resp. bonded) isotopy.
+Let now $\tau$ be a bonded (resp. tied) motif in the thickened torus and $d$ a diagram of $\tau$ undergoing bonded (resp. tied) isotopy.
 This isotopy is generated in the torus by the same diagrammatic local moves described above.
 Each isotopy carries through periodically to the DP diagram $d_{\infty}$ of the DP tangle $\tau_{\infty}$.
-On the level of flat motifs, the {\it tied (resp. bonded) surface isotopy move}, whereby a tie (resp. bond) passes through the meridian or longitude (see Fig.~\ref{tbmotifisotopy}), extends the usual surface isotopy moves (recall Figs.~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).
+On the level of flat motifs, the \textit{bonded surface isotopy move} (resp. the \textit{tied surface isotopy move}), whereby a bond (resp. tie) passes through the meridian or longitude (see Figure~\ref{tbmotifisotopy}), extends the usual surface isotopy moves (recall Figures~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).